m-oliver/pdsite/docs/running.md

 pagetitle-suffix: "Pandoc-backed static site generator"
 footer: '<a class="navbar-link" href="https://github.com/GordStephen/pdsite">GitHub Repo</a> | <a class="navbar-link" href="https://github.com/GordStephen/pdsite/issues">Report an Issue</a>'
 ```

+The variable `sitepath` can be used to specify a path prefix in case that the root of the `pdsite` document tree is located in a subdirectory of the web server root.

 ### Building your site